utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/adding-private-network.md

 To watch a workspace, collection, or API and get notified about any changes, select an element in the left sidebar, then select <img alt="Watch icon" src="https://assets.postman.com/postman-docs/eye.jpg#icon" width="16px"> **Watch** in the upper-right corner.
 To learn more about watch notifications, see [Watching a workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#watching-a-workspace), [Watching a collection](/docs/collections/using-collections/#watching-a-collection), and [Watching APIs](/docs/designing-and-developing-your-api/managing-apis/#watching-apis).

 To fork a collection, select a collection in the left sidebar, then select <img alt="Fork icon" src="https://assets.postman.com/postman-docs/icon-fork.jpg#icon" width="14px"> **Fork** in the upper-right corner.
 To learn more about forking collections, see [Forking Postman entities](/docs/collaborating-in-postman/using-version-control/forking-entities/).

+## Private API Network reports

+The report feature makes it easier to govern your internal API landscape through deeper insights into APIs in your Private API Network.

+To view Private API Network reports, select [**Home**](https://go.postman.co/) from the Postman header, then select **Reports** on the left side.

+To learn more about reports, see [About reports](/docs/reports/reports-overview/).